 Also, the hotels in Bucharest joined in and welcomed their guests with ROM Autentic chocolate bars in their rooms with the traditional message: “Welcome to Bucharest, not Budapest!”.

 Hungary didn’t stand aside and placed billboards on the way from Ferenc Liszt International Airport to Budapest, with the obvious message: “Welcome to not Bucharest.”

 Tours to Bucharest and Budapest

-It seems that this whole struggle was not for nothing as now, people all around the world are more aware of their travel destinations.
-Some decided to visit only one of them, others were more courageous and traveled to both of them.
+It seems that this whole struggle was not for nothing as now, people worldwide are more aware of their travel destinations.
+Some decided to visit only one of them.
+Others were more courageous and traveled to both of them.

-If you are planning to visit Bucharest, do not forget to have a look over our First Timer’s Guide to Bucharest where you will read about what you can do in Romania’s capital city.
-If you have more time at your disposal check out also some Day Tours from Bucharest and the Top 10 Tourist Attractions in Romania.
+If you plan to visit Bucharest, do not forget to look at our First Timer’s Guide to Bucharest, where you will read about what you can do in Romania’s capital city.
+If you have more time at your disposal, check out some Day Tours from Bucharest and the Top 10 Tourist Attractions in Romania.

-Better still, visit both cities in only one tour and consider our tours to Bucharest and Budapest.
-Explore two of the most beautiful countries in Eastern Europe starting from the colorful city of Bucharest, cross the Carpathian Mountains into the legendary land of Transylvania, discover forgotten villages, well-preserved medieval towns and terrifying legends.
+Better still, visit both cities on only one tour and consider our tours to Bucharest and Budapest.
+Explore two of the most beautiful countries in Eastern Europe, starting from the colorful city of Bucharest, cross the Carpathian Mountains into the legendary land of Transylvania, discover forgotten villages, well-preserved medieval towns, and terrifying legends.
 On the way, experience the rural life of Maramures, and while in Hungary, admire the medieval town of Eger and the magnificent city of Budapest.

-What better way of visiting both cities then taking a Romania and Hungary tour?
+What better way of visiting both cities than taking a Romania and Hungary tour?